TheNathanSpace/FL-Studio-Key-Mapper/README.md

-# Key Signature Helper
+# Scale Mode

-### (for the Novation Launchkey Mini in FL Studio)
+### (for the Novation Launchkey Mini MK3 in FL Studio)

+These scripts for FL Studio basically implement some of the Scale Mode functionality from the full-sized Launchkey controllers.

 Problem: I don't know piano.
 But, I don't want to write all of my songs in the key of C.

-Solution: Use my _sick Python skills_ to write a script mapping notes in the key of C (the nice easy white notes) to other key signatures.
+Solution: Use my _sick Python skills_ to write a script mapping notes in the key of C (the nice easy white notes) to other scales/keys.

 This script is built for the Novation Launchkey Mini MK3.

 ## Features

-- `Shift+[note]` changes the key signature to that key (octave doesn't matter)
+- `Shift+[note]` changes the scale to the key with that note as the root note (octave doesn't matter)
 - Only modifies MIDI note events on MIDI channel `0` (so you can still use drum pads if set up in Novation Components)
-- While mapped to another key signature, sharps/flats are ignored (so only the white keys make a sound)
+- While mapped to another scale, sharps/flats are ignored (so only the white keys make a sound)

 ## Installation